PProvost/www.peterprovost.org/source/_posts/2012-08-23-visual-studio-2012-fakes-part-3.md

 There is a long-running philosophical argument between the "mockists" and the "classists" about whether mocking is good or bad.
-My personal take is that they can be very useful when unit testing certain kinds of classes, but also that they can cause problems if overused because rather than pinning down the external behavior of a method, they pin the implementation.
+My personal take is that they can be very useful when unit testing certain kinds of code, but also that they can cause problems if overused, because rather than pinning down the external behavior of a method, they pin the implementation.
 But rather than dwell on that, lets look at some of the cases where they are valuable.